How to Install SSL Certificate in NGINX Server?

 how to install ssl certificate in nginx server

-After getting your desired SSL certificate issued, you’ll need to go one step further and install the issued SSL certificate into your NGINX webserver and prevent the “Not Secure” warning.
-In addition, if you’re using the NGINX server, then simply go through the below steps and get your issued SSL certificate installed.
+After getting your desired SSL certificate issued, you’ll need to go one step further and install the issued SSL certificate into your NGINX webserver to prevent the “Not Secure” warning.
+In addition, if you’re using the NGINX server, then go through the below steps and get your issued SSL certificate installed.

 Steps for Installing SSL Certificate in NGINX Server

-Here are some quick steps for installing an Essential SSL certificate into your NGINX webserver and displaying secure HTTPS URLs to prevent users from facing warning messages like “Not Secure”:
+Here are some quick steps for installing an SSL certificate into your NGINX webserver and displaying secure HTTPS URLs to prevent users from facing warning messages like “Not Secure”:

 Copy SSL Certificate Files